Fwzia/Cleaning-data/README.md

 # Cleaning-data

-In those notebooks I tried to clean different datasets to fit our graduation project as a test data
+In those notebooks I tried to clean different datasets to fit our graduation project as a test data.

 ## Clean & Merge